 Penalties for Aggravated Assault in Florida

-An aggravated assault is a third-degree felony punishable by five (5) years in prison and a $5,000 fine.
-Prior to July of 2016, if the assault involved the actual possession of a firearm, then the offense also carried with it a three (3) year minimum mandatory prison sentence.
-The Florida Legislature recently enacted legislation to eliminate the minimum mandatory prison sentence for aggravated assault with a firearm.
+Before July 2016, if the assault involved the actual possession of a firearm, then the offense also carried a three (3) year minimum mandatory prison sentence.
+However, that minimum mandatory provision has since been removed.
+Effective July 1, 2016, the Florida Legislature enacted legislation to eliminate the minimum mandatory prison sentence for aggravated assault with a firearm.

-Many believe this change resulted because of the disparate application of these two legal concepts as highlighted in several high-profile cases including:
+Part of the reason for the change was because of the disparate application of these two legal concepts.
+Those problems were highlighted in the following high-profile cases:

-- the Marissa Alexander 10-20-Life cases in Florida’s Fourth Judicial Circuit;
+- the Marissa Alexander 10-20-Life case in Florida’s Fourth Judicial Circuit;

 - the Ronald Thompson 10-20-Life case (also prosecuted in Jacksonville); and